STORYLINE PLAYTHROUGHS AND ORDER

 The Gate of the Past also allows you to meet Kao, the amnesiac Temple Keeper, and although these quests aren’t directly part of the Pink Bean prequest, they’re still featured in the videos.
 Kao’s storyline in the Gate of the Past has had its dialogue slightly modified following the revamp to their story.
 Unfortunately, there’s no video that showcases this, but you can check out the changes in the Arcane River section of the lore site.

 Although the Gate to the Future storylines never really played any important part in the story, it nevertheless teased Lucid as a Commander and thematically connects to the central idea behind the Black Mage’s plan of showing people a predetermined future in order to make them resist the idea of their destiny being decided.
-Twilight Perion was later added as an expansion to future Henesys and Ereve, and it’s chronologically set after the formation of the Alliance, whereas future Henesys and Ereve are set before.
+Henesys Ruins is the first entry in the Gate to the Future trilogy, focusing on a ruined Henesys after Empress Cygnus is corrupted and invades Maple World.
+The 2023 KMS update revamped all three regions, making the story much more cohesive.

-Detective Rave’s Case Notes:
+Detective Rave’s Case Notes (Level 175, Recommended):

 This storyline ties into Grandis lore and introduces new factions, both directly and indirectly, such as the Angler Company, the Apostles, and the elders of Grandis.
 It’s highly worth playing if you want to know more about the Grandis story.